 HEP ESCO is a company within the HEP Group that develops, implements, and finances energy efficiency and renewable energy projects.
 In addition to this core business, HEP ESCO also offers several other energy services in the field of energy management.
 Services include energy audits of buildings, facility certification, energy analysis, determination of energy base and consumption indicators, end-user education services at all levels, and others.
-Regarding the education services, HEP ESCO has an online Training Centre for professionals in the industry as well as for the citizens.
+Regarding the education services, HEP ESCO has an online Training Centre for professionals in the industry as well as for the citizens15.

-HEP ESCO offers three educational modules on their website 16:
+HEP ESCO offers three educational modules on their website16:

-GREEN

-BUSINESS

-WORKSHOP

-Motivational workshop that raises the awareness of employees about the importance of rational energy use in regular activities.
+GREEN BUSINESS WORKSHOP Motivational workshop that raises the awareness of employees about the importance of rational energy use in regular activities.
 The goal of educational activities is to raise awareness of how small changes in behavior, at the individual level, can make big changes at the organizational level.

-COURSE FOR ENERGY MANAGERS

-A two-day course, intended for those responsible for energy as well as those responsible for managing facilities in the private and public sectors.
+COURSE FOR ENERGY MANAGERS A two-day course, intended for those responsible for energy as well as those responsible for managing facilities in the private and public sectors.
 The course aims to raise the standards in this area.

-E-COURSE "GREEN OFFICE"

-The online free training "Green Office" is intended for employees who work in offices and aims to make employees aware of how small changes in behavior at the individual level can contribute to reducing energy consumption and sustainable business operations of the organization
+E-COURSE "GREEN OFFICE" N offices and aims to make employees aware of how small changes in behavior at the individual level can contribute to reducing energy consumption and